 October in Banff

-October is a beautiful month where all aspen and larches trees turn from green to yellow to autumnal browns and reds.
-It’s Shoulder Season!
-If you’re visiting Banff in October, make sure to check out the annual Banff Centre Mountain Film and Book Festival - a world-renowned festival showcasing the best adventure and mountain films across the world.
+October is peak fall in Banff, when all the aspen and larch trees turn from green to yellow to autumnal browns and reds.
+It’s shoulder season!
+If you’re visiting Banff in October, make sure to check out the annual Banff Centre Mountain Film and Book Festival, a world-renowned festival showcasing the best adventure and mountain films from around the globe.
 Biking is still popular in October before the first snowfall hits.

 Photo: In the shoulder season, locals and visitors alike head indoors to enjoy the world's best mountain films.